MaxOrtGit/MaxOrtGit.github.io/index.markdown

 - Created a debug editor system that uses the JSON object to edit and view properties with just one macro.
 - Made the ship system to allow for easy ship creation and modification and turret placement
 - Did all the collision detection and resolution with spatial hashing
-- Optimized as much as I could including the collision and rendering systems
+- Multithreading and other optimizations on everything from collision to particles

 <iframe width="560" height="315" src="https://www.youtube.com/embed/54eiG_jT2_M" frameborder="0" allowfullscreen></iframe>
 Screenshot for performance numbers.